ibkoun/Unity-Projects/README.md

 Create a 3D graph that can be dragged around inside the scene like a chain by using inverse kinematics (only works for open chains for now).

 ## Random sphere packing
 Create spheres inside a bounding box randomly without overlaps.
-Each sphere can have different size and a minimum distance between each other.
+Each sphere can have different size, and a minimum distance can be defined for every spheres.
 Three methods are used to test whether a newly inserted sphere collides with the existing ones :
 * Naive method : Iterate normally through a list of spheres until a collision occurs.
 * Random method : Iterate randomly through a list of spheres until a collision occurs.
 * Octree method : Iterate through a list of spheres occupying the space where the new sphere landed until a collision occurs.